Global behaviour of radially symmetric solutions stable at infinity for gradient systems

-(see \cref{fig:chi_psi}),
+see \cref{fig:chi_psi}.

-Observe that, since according to hypotheses \cref{hyp_param_relax_sch} the quantity $\rInit$ is not smaller than $\rSmallCurv$, the interval $\iMain(s)$ is nonempty.
-Let us consider the function $\chi(\rho,s)$ (weight function for the localized energy) defined as follows:
+Observe that, since according to hypotheses \cref{hyp_param_relax_sch} the quantity $\rInit$ is greater than or equal to $\rSmallCurv$, the interval $\iMain(s)$ is nonempty.
+Let us introduce the function $\chi(\rho,s)$ (weight function for the localized energy) defined as

-For all $s$ in $[0,+\infty)$, let us define the ``energy function'' $\eee(s)$ by:
+For all $s$ in $[0,+\infty)$, let us define the ``energy function'' $\eee(s)$ by